-Biden pardons six people including woman, 80, who shot abusive husband aged 33
+Biden pardons six people including woman, 80, who shot ‘abusive’ husband aged 33

-Biden pardons six ex-prisoners including woman, 80, who shot abusive husband when she was 33
+Biden pardons six ex-prisoners including woman, 80, who shot ‘abusive’ husband when she was 33

-The string of pardons comes on the heels of Mr Biden’s blanket pardon for federal simple marijuana possession offenses
+The string of pardons comes on the heels of president’s blanket pardon for federal simple marijuana possession offences

-President Joe Biden pardoned six people on Friday who had already completed their sentences, according to a White House statement.
+President Joe Biden pardoned six people on Friday who had already completed their sentences, the White House said.
 The individuals pardoned had already served sentences for crimes relating to drugs and second-degree murder.

-According to a White House email, following their release the individuals became active members of their communities.
+A White House statement said that following their release the individuals became active members of their communities.

 The pardoned includes Beverly Ann Ibn-Tamas, 80, who was convicted of murder for shooting her husband when she was 33.
 She claimed that her husband had attacked her and threatened her just before she killed him, but the court found her guilty of second-degree murder.
 She went onto become a mother and a healthcare professional before her retirement.